"Start from scratch, stick to common sense, know your goals and means." - Achille Castiglioni

 A beloved professor, Castiglioni spread his design philosophy as an educator at top-tier design universities until 1993, just nine years before his death.
 His courses were incredibly well attended, and it was not uncommon for Castiglioni to deliver lectures for as many as 1300+ students.
 For generations, young creatives came to learn from their design hero.
 Beyond his extensive portfolio of superb products and teaching career, Achille Castiglioni further contributed to the design world by helping to establish the Association for Industrial Design, ADI.

 The hallmark of the most essential designs is that they are timeless.
 Today, Achille Castiglioni lighting designs and other products are as popular as they were when first introduced.
-Explore the master's catalog for FLOS, and be inspired by some of the most brilliant forms in modern design.
+Explore the master's catalog for FLOS, and be inspired by some of the most brilliant forms in modern lighting design.